-When software is being selected for a business process, there are essentially 2 ways they can go: SaaS or Custom Software.
+When software is being selected for a business process, there are essentially two ways they can go: SaaS or Custom Software.

-Let’s take a closer look at these common approaches and the strengths and weaknesses for each of them so that you can make an informed decision for your eCommerce development project.
+Let’s take a closer look at these common approaches and the strengths and weaknesses of each of them so that you can make an informed decision for your eCommerce development project.

 Software as a service (SaaS) is a cloud-based application delivery and consumption model where users pay for the software on a subscription basis, depending on the number of licenses and features in use.
 We all know what SaaS is, but here’s to make sure everyone’s on the same page, SaaS stands for "software as a service.”
-In this context it means that the software you use has been set up and hosted by one company, who will give you access to their product on an ongoing subscription basis.
-Some of the examples of SaaS include Pipedrive, Hubspot, DeltaSalesApp.t.
+In this context, it means that the software you use has been set up and hosted by one company, which will give you access to their product on an ongoing subscription basis.
+Some of the examples of SaaS include DeltaSalesApp, Pipedrive, Hubspot, etc.

 By 2025, SaaS is expected to grow by $100 billion globally.
 This article discusses why this growth is taking place, along with detailed insights into the companies doing this business around the world.